Chainflow/celo/README.md

 # Celo Alert Bot

 **Celo Alert Bot** will send an alert about a new proposal in the network.
+We are working on adding support for alerts that track the proposal through each step of the [Celo governance process](https://docs.celo.org/celo-codebase/protocol/governance).

 ## Install Prerequisites
 - **Go 13.x+**